top of page

 Which Path Fits Your Practice?

-Growing group: Microsoft 365 hardened + Paubox or Virtru for added compliance.
+• Growing group: Use Microsoft 365 with added security from Paubox or Virtru for enhanced compliance.

-Large practice or health system: Microsoft 365 + Proofpoint for enterprise-grade policies.
+• Large practice or health system: Opt for Microsoft 365 combined with Proofpoint for enterprise-grade policies.

 At Pronto Tech, we help medical practices across Virginia, Maryland, and DC set up HIPAA-compliant email the straightforward way:

-Recommend the right add-on service (Paubox, Virtru, etc.).
+2. Recommend the right add-on service (like Paubox or Virtru).

 Need help making email HIPAA compliant? *Contact Pronto Tech today.*